Achieving fast high-fidelity optimal control of many-body quantum dynamics: Optimization Details

 The SI time scaling in Eq.~\eqref{eq:T_SI} depends on $J_x^{-1}$ and thus the control value.
 Figure~\ref{fig:UJ} shows that larger $U/J_x$ values correspond to longer SI times.
 Since we desire the fastest possible optimal controls in real time, we place an upper bound corresponding to $v_x \leq 13.5 \,E_R$ during optimization to limit this artifact of the nondimensionalization.
-We also add slight preference towards lower control values by introducing a regularization cost term, $J_\alpha$, for the control amplitude.
-Due to the limited bandwidth of experimental electronics we also add a regularization cost term, $J_\gamma$, for the temporal derivative of the control, shifting preference towards smoother controls.
+We also add slight preference towards lower control values by introducing a regularization cost term, $J_\alpha$, for the control amplitude [Eq.~(A28) in Ref.~\cite{jensen2021approximate}].
+Due to the limited bandwidth of experimental electronics we also add a regularization cost term, $J_\gamma$, for the temporal derivative of the control, shifting preference towards smoother controls [Eq.~(A30) in Ref.~\cite{jensen2021approximate}].
 The strength of these terms are controlled by the parameters $\alpha, \gamma \geq 0$, respectively, and typically $\alpha, \gamma \sim 10^{-7}-10^{-10}$.
-The total optimization objective is thus $J(\vec u)=J_F(\vec u) + J_\alpha(\vec u) + J_\gamma(\vec u)$.
-The derivatives for these cost terms are calculated in the Appendix of Ref.~\cite{jensen2021approximate} and must be included in the optimization.
+The total optimization objective is thus

+The derivatives for these cost terms are calculated in the Appendix of Ref.~\cite{jensen2021approximate} and is included in the optimization.